Amyz1ng/EliteFitness/README.md

 ## THE BODY

 Home Page

-On the main page we have ....
+On the main page we have the hero image as well as a shop now button. the Body has the navigation bar.

-*image*

 The menu page
-Shows the important infomation our main products of our website which is the MENU we show a list of items avaliabale for purchase.
+Shows the important infomation our main products of our website which is the Products we sell. we show a list of items avaliabale for purchase.

-*image*
 ![image](https://github.com/Amyz1ng/EliteFitness/assets/124196828/9b3979f9-691d-40ce-91da-8e369fb2ffed)

 The profile page
 ![image](https://github.com/Amyz1ng/EliteFitness/assets/124196828/b14f33d8-a9c4-4571-82a9-34dc0ed84e92)

 # sign in
 ![image](https://github.com/Amyz1ng/EliteFitness/assets/124196828/f9501bb5-37be-4fc8-a796-0d40e419c583)